void-hoge/shoot/README.md

 # shoot
-TPS game written in processing
+TPS game written in processing.
-This project developed using Atom editor
+This project developed using Atom editor.